ag-wang/ag-wang.github.io/_pages/cv.md

 Professional Activities
 ======
 * Reviewer
-  * ACM Computing Survey、IEEE Transactions on Mobile Computing、IEEE Transactions on Intelligent Systems and Technology、Knowledge-based Systems、Expert Systems with Applications、European Journal of Operational Research、Neurocomputing、IEEE Sensors Journal、Sensors、Pervasive and Mobile Computing、IEEE Access、Academy Proceedings in Engineering Sciences、Web Intelligence: An International Journal、Computers in Biology and Medicine、Computational Biology and Chemistry、Journal of Medical System、Plos One、KSII Transactions on Internet and Information Systems、Biocybernetics and Biomedical Engineering
+  * ACM Computing Survey、IEEE Transactions on Mobile Computing、IEEE Transactions on Intelligent Systems and Technology、Knowledge-based Systems、Expert Systems with Applications、European Journal of Operational Research、Neurocomputing、IEEE Sensors Journal、Sensors、Pervasive and Mobile Computing、IEEE Access、Academy Proceedings in Engineering Sciences、KSII Transactions on Internet and Information Systems、Web Intelligence: An International Journal
+  * IEEE Journal of Biomedical and Health Informatics、Computers in Biology and Medicine、Computational Biology and Chemistry、Journal of Medical System、Plos One、Biocybernetics and Biomedical Engineering